hannesdatta/course-dprep/content/docs/course/_index.md

 - The course is instructed to MSc students in the Marketing Analytics (TiSEM) program.
 - [Preparation material](../modules/prep) is available, and students need to have acquired working knowledge in R before the start of the course.
 Novices may further benefit from following other courses at Tilburg University in which R is used.
-- Students can use their own computer for this course (Windows, Mac, or Linux).
+- Students can use their own computer for the duration of this course (Windows, Mac, or Linux).
 Android/Chromebook/iOS devices are not supported.
-Moreover, we highly recommend a computer with at least 8 GBs of RAM as we'll work with large data sets that require significant preprocessing capacity.
+We recommend laptop with 16 GB+ of RAM as we work with larger data sets requiring preprocessing capacity.
+The exam is held on campus, using Windows computers.
+Mac and Linux users are advised to practice on the on-campus computers before the exam.

 ## Teaching format